guyc/py-gaugette/README.md

 Pin numbers are Wiring pin numbers.
 They differ from hardware pin or GPIO ids.

-You can wire you switch to either GND or Vcc.
+You can wire the switch to either GND or Vcc.
 By default this class assumes the free leg of the switch is wired to GND.

 ```python
     # switch is wired to GND